 Repairs to the viaduct, well into its 75-year design life, cost more than $14 million.
 The seawall was in disrepair, and the soil it supported around the viaduct’s foundations was subject to liquefaction.

 In 2007, officials decided to replace the southern end of the viaduct while continuing to consider options for replacing the waterfront section.
 Foundations for the new side-by-side roadway were sunk up to 260 feet (79 meters) deep for added stability, and wider lanes and shoulders were provided.

 In January 2009 officials from the state, county, city, and port recommended a bored tunnel to replace the waterfront section of the viaduct — the only option that would allow the state highway to remain open during construction.
 The following year, it was decided to bore a tunnel 2 miles (3.2 kilometers) long and 57 feet (17 meters) in diameter, requiring the construction of the world’s largest tunnel boring machine (TBM).

-Working with the Washington Department of Transportation, Mott MacDonald serves as Project Management Assistant Consultant.
+Working with the Washington Department of Transportation, Mott MacDonald served as Project Management Assistant Consultant.
 Our first major tasks included these:

 - Developing a project management plan mandated by the Federal Highway Administration

 - Developing a project management template to be used by WSDOT on this and potentially other megaprojects